Managing Voluntary Resignations in SMEs

 Dealing With Unused and Overtaken Entitlement

 If an employee has taken more holiday than they have accrued, you should be able to recover the excess from the final pay.
-Before making any deductions check the wording of your contrac as deductions for overtaken holiday must be contractually permitted.
-If there is no contractual right, deductions may be unlawful.
+Before making any deductions check the wording of your contract as deductions for overtaken holiday must be contracttually permitted.
+If there is no contracttual right, deductions may be unlawful.

 Common Pitfalls